 \subsection{Combining Languages}

-The main drawback of the linear calculus above is that the syntactic linearity restriction makes it harder to program in it, while the main drawback of the Markov language is that it does not allow for higher-order constructs.
+The main drawback of the linear calculus above is that the syntactic linearity restriction makes it hard to program with it, while the main drawback of the Markov language is that it does not have higher-order functions.
 In this section we will show how we can combine both language so that we get a calculus with looser linearity restrictions while still being higher-order.

-When looking at concrete models for these languages it is easy to see that the semantical interpretations of variables in both languages are completely different: in the MK language variables should be thought of as values, as the result of sampling from a distribution, whereas in the LL language, variables of ground type are measures.
-In order to bridge these language we must use the observation that Markov kernels --- i.e. open MK terms --- have a natural interpretation as linear maps between measure spaces --- i.e. open LL term.
+As we will show in Section~\ref{sec:concmod}, when looking at concrete models for these languages we can see that the semantic interpretations of variables in both languages are completely different: in the MK language variables should be thought of as values, i.e. the values that were sampled from a distribution, whereas in the LL language, variables of ground type are distributions.
+In order to bridge these languages we must use the observation that Markov kernels --- i.e. open MK terms --- have a natural resource-aware interpretation of being ``sample-once'' stochastic processes and, by integration, can be seen as linear maps between measure spaces --- i.e. open LL terms.
 The combined syntax for the language is depicted in Figure~\ref{fig:syntaxmix}.

 We now have a language design problem: we want to capture the fact that every open MK program is, semantically, also an open LL term.
 The naive typing rule is: